The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 At last, a recent study has shown what might be considered as a kind of honeycomb (Ref.\refcite{Honey}) structure in our own galaxy , interstellar clouds delimitating empty bubbles (rarefied gas) with a typical diameter of 150 pcs, like our own local bubble centered on the solar system a new map has revealed.
 Such periodical pattern would arise in the CMB spectrum at the one degree scale if its contribution to the fluctuations is the greater at a distance of nearly 9000pcs (comparable to the distance between the sun and the galactic center) from us in all directions.
 The "cold fingers" joining the galactic pole in WMAP maps also suggest a local contribution.

+Whatever the actual scale of a periodic structure that would have imprinted the CMB, the ressemblance of the WMAP power spectrum with vanishing lower multipoles to the spectrum of an AMI bipolar (or order 2 bipolar) random signal is striking.
+In potential wells (resp hills) where the discontinuities are more numerous we would get the most important fluctuations (bit 1 of the AMI signal) from alternating zones of redshifted (resp blueshifted) CMB photons with AMI polarity=+1 (resp AMI polarity=-1) and unberturbed zones in between (bits 0 of the AMI signal) far away from the structures on both sides.

 Now what about the contributions on the largest scales of the lower multipoles?
-The most important energy in the quadrupôle that was found in a suppressed foreground (Ref. ~\refcite{fgd}) of WMAP, a restricted area corresponding to the direction toward the galactic center is almost the perfect signature for our scenario.
-This is sufficiently powerfull to indicate an extra source of CMB foreground in the direction of the largest concentration of stars (i.e. many potential wells thus discontinuities) in our vicinity: that of the galactic center.
-The lack of energy at the highest scales would simply be the consequence of the concentration of our galaxy stars in a plane, resulting in an easily removable foreground, just by applying a suitable mask.
+The energy of the quadrupole was found to be concentrated in a subtracted foreground (Ref. ~\refcite{fgd}) of WMAP, a restricted area corresponding to the direction toward the galactic disk which is almost the perfect evidence that at least some fluctuations scales in the CMB power spectrum that was believed to be of cosmological origin might instead be completely produced by foregrounds as the largest concentration of stars (i.e. many potential wells thus discontinuities) in our vicinity: that of the galactic disk.
+Thus the lack of energy at the highest CMB scales would simply be the consequence of our galaxy stars being concentrated in a plane, resulting in an easily removable foreground just by applying a suitable mask.